Featured Photographer: Randi Ang

 Can’t Get Enough of Randi Ang’s Photography?

-All images in this post is Randi Ang’s top eight favorite photographs from his collection.
+All images in this post are Randi Ang’s top eight favorite photographs from his collection.
 I am honored to present his favorite images!
 (PS: if you click the images, you will be directed to larger version of the image at his Flickr Page).

 You can follow Randi Ang’s photography in the following media: